Sharan-Sundar/Git_Basics/README.md

 5. *git commit* - Goes to vim,nano editor kind of mode.<br/>
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Vim* - Press I for insert mode and type in commit message.
 Esc+:wq takes you out.<br/>
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Nano* - Ctrl+X and Enter.<br/>
-6. *git commit -m "Message"* to skip all the vim,nano stages.
+6. *git commit -m "Message"* -to skip all the vim,nano stages.
-7. *.gitignore* - Folder/Document that contains files to be ignored by git in the repo.
+7. *.gitignore* - Folder/Document that contains files to be ignored by git in the repo.<br/>
  &nbsp;&nbsp;&nbsp;&nbsp;*touch .gitignore* - Open it and type all filenames which have to be ignored.